 Use the field 'in-file additional submit options' for additional configuration and/or initialization steps

-Typically, an example script submitted by CONN (Matlab release) to your job scheduler and then run by an individual node/CPU may look like this:
+Typically, an example script generated by CONN (Matlab release), submitted to your job scheduler and then run by an individual node/CPU, may look like this:

 /usr/local/apps/matlab-2013a/bin/matlab -nodesktop -nodisplay -nosplash -singleCompThread -logfile '/projectnb/busplab/connectomedb/conn_vol/conn_hcp.qlog/161013132422408/node.0001161013132422408.stdlog' -r "addpath /project/busplab/software/spm12; addpath /project/busplab/software/conn; cd /projectnb/busplab/connectomedb/conn_vol/conn_hcp.qlog/161013132422408; conn_jobmanager('rexec','/projectnb/busplab/connectomedb/conn_vol/conn_hcp.qlog/161013132422408/node.0001161013132422408.mat'); exit"